Treats 122 of the most eyecatching and widespread orchid groups, from the Bahamas to Brazil

 Easy to use identification system allows rapid recognition of almost any orchid flower

 Invaluable as a field guide for orchid tourists visiting tropical America - over 100 reserves and parks featured

-Dr. Joe Meisel is vice president of the Ceiba Foundation for Tropical Conservation, and has worked for over a decade in Ecuador conducting research, teaching field ecology, and working with local landowners and communities to protect orchid habitat.
+Dr. Joe Meisel is vice president of the Ceiba Foundation for Tropical Conservation, and has worked for over 20 years in Latin America conducting research, teaching, and working with local landowners and communities to protect orchid habitat.

 Dr. Ron Kaufmann is a professor at the University of San Diego, a long-time orchid grower, founding member of the Orchid Conservation Alliance and chair of the San Diego County Orchid Society's Conservation Committee.